ramr25bai10166-vitbpl/vitproject/statement.md

 **● Problem Statement**

-Many users, from students to professionals, rely on multiple separate tools (basic calculators, scientific calculators, geometric formula references, and timers) to perform diferent tasks.
-This fragmentation leads to inefficiency, context switching, and reliance on physical devices or web searches for simple calculations.
-The core problem is the lack of a single, unified, and user-friendly application that provides comprehensive computational utility across arithmetic, geometry, algebra, and utility functions in one interface.
+When doing everyday calculations, whether it's basic arithmetic, checking an area for some basic shaps, or quickly solving a quadratic equation, people usually jump b/w different apps, websites, or physical calculators.
+Switching between tools every time becomes inconvenient and breaks focus, especially for students or anyone trying to finish work quickly.

+The idea behind this project is to bring all these frequently used functions into one simple and approachable program, so users don't have to rely on multiple tools for small tasks.

 **● Scope of the Project**

 The scope of this project is to develop a **Multi-purpose application**.

-**In Scope:**
+**What the program can do:**

-- Basic arithmetic operations (+, -, \*, /) with high precision (using
+- Basic arithmetic operations (+, -, \*, /) , uses decimal library to
-  decimal library).
+  avoid floating point issues.
+It can handle errors like dividing by 0.

-- 2D Geometry calculations (area and perimeter for square, rectangle, triangle, circle).
+- 2D Geometry calculations (can find area and perimeter for square, rectangle, triangle, circle).

-- 3D Geometry calculations (surface area and volume for cube, cuboid, sphere, cylinder).
+- 3D Geometry calculations (calculates surface area and volume for cube, cuboid, sphere, cylinder).

 - Algebraic tool for finding the roots of a standard quadratic equation (\$ax\^2 + bx + c = 0\$).
+Can even find imaginary(complex) roots using cmath module.

-- A basic stopwatch (uses time library).
+- A basic stopwatch (uses time library)

-- Input validation to prevent errors like division by zero and non-positive dimensions for shapes.
+- Input checking to avoid errors like division by zero and negative lengths for shapes.

-**Out of Scope:**
+**What is out of scope of this program:**

-- Advanced scientific functions (e.g., trigonometry, logarithms, complex number manipulation beyond quadratic roots).
+- Advanced scientific functions (e.g., trigonometry, logarithms, matrix).

-- Graphing capabilities.
+- Graph making capabilities.

-- Data persistence or user accounts.
+- Saving user Data or user accounts.

 - Unit conversions (e.g., meters to feet).

-- Advanced statistical calculations.

 **● Target Users**

-The application is designed for a broad audience that requires reliable, diverse mathematical tools:
+The application is made for anyone person that requires to do quick calculations or, use diverse mathematicsal tools:

-1.  **Students (Middle School to College):** Primary users needing tools for homework in math, physics, and introductory engineering courses.
+1.  **Students (Middle School to College):** students may need this for school/college assignments
-    They need quick access to formulas for geometric shapes and algebraic solutions.

-2.  **Hobbyists and DIY Enthusiats:** Users needing quick calculation of material requirements (area/volume) for home projects or simple geometry.
+2.  **People doing home projects or DIY:** people who could need fast and simple area/volume calculator

-3.  **General Users:** Anyone needing a standard, reliable arithmetic calculator and utility tools like a stopwatch for daily tasks.
+3.  **General Users:** Anyone who is needing a simple and reliable arithmetic calculator and few tools like a stopwatch for any specfic tasks

 **● High-Level Features**

-The application will feature a clear, menu-driven interface accessible via numeric inputs.
+The application will feature a clear and simple menu where you can accesss simple features like:

 **Feature 1: Basic Arithmetic Calculator**

-- Supports standard four functions (+, -, \*, /).
+- Supports basic four functions (+, -, \*, /).

-- Uses a high-precision decimal type for accurate results.

-- Handles division by zero error gracefully.
+- Handles errors like 0 division

 **Feature2: 2D Geometry Calculator**

-- **Square:** Calculates Area and Perimeter from side length.
+- **Square:** Calculates area and perimeter from side length.

-- **Rectangle:** Calculates Area and Perimeter from length and width.
+- **Rectangle:** Calculates area and perimeter from length and width.

-- **Triangle:** Supports both Heron\'s formula (for 3 sides) and Right-Angled triangle area calculation.
+- **Triangle:** It can find perimeter and area using either Heron\'s formula (for 3 sides) or right angled triangle (for if you have only base and height of right angled triangle).

-- **Circle:** Calculates area and circumference from radius.
+- **Circle:** Finds area and circumference just from radius.

 **Feature 3: 3D Geometry Calculator**

-- **Cube:** Calculates surface area and volume from side length.
+- **Cube:** Calculates surface area and volume just from 1 side length.

 - **Cuboid:** Calculates surface area and volume from length, width, and height.

-- **Sphere:** Calculates surface area and volume from radius.
+- **Sphere:** Calculates surface area and volume jusr from radius.

-- **Cylinder:** Calculates surface area and volume from radius and height.
+- **Cylinder:** can find surface area and volume from radius and height.

 **Feature 4: Quadratic Equation Solver**